MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-use-azure-ai-services-azure-database-postgresql.md

     module: 'Integrate AI Services to enrich your applications with intelligent features in Azure Database for PostgreSQL'
 ---

+# Use Azure AI services with Azure Database for PostgreSQL

 In this exercise, you help **Margie’s Travel**, a vacation rental company, improve how property listings and guest reviews are stored and used in their application.

 The company wants to: